Microsoft 365 (Outlook on the web | Outlook ) - "Send as" or "Send on-behalf" of another account

 - Send as or send on-behalf of another account using Outlook for Windows

-Important: In order to send as or send on behalf of an account via Outlook desktop client, the account must be visible in the Global Address List (GAL).
+Important: In order to send as or send on behalf of an account via Outlook desktop user, the account must be visible in the Global Address List (GAL).
 If the account is hidden, you must make it visible.
-Office 365 service accounts are hidden by default within GAL.
+M365 service accounts are hidden by default within GAL.

 On the Home tab, select New Email.